-The Neuromuscular Medicine (NM) Fellowship Program is a collaborative one-year program with UT Southwestern Medical School, Parkland Memorial Hospital, and Children’s Health℠ Children’s Medical Center Dallas.
+The Neuromuscular Medicine (NM) Fellowship Program is a collaborative one-year program with UT Southwestern Medical Center, Parkland Hospital, Children’s Health Dallas, and Dallas VA Medical Center.
 There is an optional second year for training in research.
-One of the first programs to receive subspecialty certification by the ACGME, the Neuromuscular Medicine Fellowship Program offers training in adult and pediatric neuromuscular medicine.
+The Neuromuscular Medicine Fellowship Program is accredited for three fellows and offers training in adult and pediatric neuromuscular medicine.
 Interested applicants can seek training on either track.

 To learn more, contact: